janelia-flyem/dvid/README.md

 [![GoDoc](https://godoc.org/github.com/janelia-flyem/dvid?status.png)](https://godoc.org/github.com/janelia-flyem/dvid)

 DVID is a ***D**istributed, **V**ersioned, **I**mage-oriented **D**ataservice* written to support
-brain image reconstruction, analysis and visualization efforts at [HHMI Janelia Research Center](http://www.janelia.org) .
+neural reconstruction, analysis and visualization efforts at [HHMI Janelia Research Center](http://www.janelia.org) using teravoxel-scale image volumes.

 Its goal is to provide:

 * A framework for thinking of distribution and versioning of large-scale scientific data similar to distributed version control systems like [git](http://git-scm.com).